 where $Litigation{it}$ equals 100 in any year where a patent is first litigated, so coefficients represent a percentage-point increase in the hazard rate.
-The parameters γ_a measure age effects (or equivalently the baseline hazard), starting in the grant-year when a patent is first eligible for assertion.
-The parameters λ_y are calendar year effects, and the vector of controls X{it} includes Claims, Patent References and Non-Patent References (which are all fixed at patent grant), as well as lagged citations and a dummy for Reassignment, which indicates a change in patent ownership.
+The parameters $\gamma_a$ measure age effects (or equivalently the baseline hazard), starting in the grant-year when a patent is first eligible for assertion.
+The parameters $\lambda_y$ are calendar year effects, and the vector of controls $X{it}$ includes Claims, Patent References and Non-Patent References (which are all fixed at patent grant), as well as lagged citations and a dummy for Reassignment, which indicates a change in patent ownership.
 Table 10 presents our initial results.

 We begin by focusing on the full sample of dSEPs, omitting all controls.
-The coefficient in column (1) shows that the probability of first-lawsuit for a dSEP increases by 0.28 percentage points following disclosure, controlling for age, and calendar-year time trends.
+The coefficient in column (1) shows that the probability of first-lawsuit for a dSEP increases by 0.33 percentage points following disclosure, controlling for age, and calendar-year time trends.
 In column (2) we add time-invariant controls and find little change in the estimated impact of disclosure on litigation.
 Column (3) adds time-varying controls for lagged cites and reassignment.
 Although these controls may introduce an endogeneity problem if disclosure influences citations and reassignment, the coefficient on $PostDisclosure{it}$ does not change.
-The very large coefficient on reassignment is of independent interest, because it indicates a 1.2 percentage point in the annual litigation rate following a change in ownership.
+The very large coefficient on reassignment is of independent interest, because it indicates a 1.2 percentage point increase in the annual litigation rate following a change in ownership.
 This might be either a selection effect, whereby more important patents are bought and sold, or evidence that the market for dSEPs is leading to increased litigation.

 Columns (4) and (5) in Table 10 re-introduce the citation-matched control sample, and use a difference-in-differences specification to examine the litigation rate of dSEPs before and after disclosure relative to the controls.
 In column (4) we see that dSEPs are 0.24 percentage points more likely to be litigated than the controls before disclosure, and that this rate increases by 0.21 percentage points following disclosure.
 Column (5) shows that the correlation between reassignment and litigation is stronger for dSEPs than citation-matched controls, and increases substantially following disclosure.
 Overall, the results in Table 10 provide further evidence that SSO's are both selecting patents that have a high propensity for assertion, and influencing the likelihood of a lawsuit.
-In terms of the divergent expectations model described above, dSEPs have a high initial value (B) that increases following disclosure.

 Our final set of empirical results examines the role of licensing commitments in potentially mitigating the effect of disclosure on litigation, and they are presented in Table 11.
 Columns (1) through (3) focus on the full sample of dSEPs, with no additional controls.
-In column (1), we find that litigation increases for both declared essential patents and their family members that are not actually disclosed.
+In column (1), we see that the marginal impact of disclosure on litigation is larger for firms that focus on licensing, as opposed to downstream implementation, and is particularly large for the the small firms that are difficult to classify.
 The second column presents some evidence in-line with priors regarding the role of licensing commitments.
 For patents disclosed under a royalty-free licensing commitment, there is no change in litigation rates.
 Indeed, the point estimate is negative.
 Patents disclosed under FRAND terms see a 0.24 percentage point increase in the litigation hazard.
 This is similar to the estimate for patents disclosed with specific licensing terms and conditions, although the small sample of specific patents leads to imprecise estimates.
 The most interesting result in column (2) is the large coefficient for patents that are disclosed with no licensing commitment.
 These patents experience a 1 percentage point increase in the annual probability of litigation.
-In terms of the simple divergent expectations model of litigation, these results suggest that while $P[r_p - r_d > \frac{B}{C}]$ declines more for FREE than FRAND commitments, a FRAND commitment is still better at aligning expectations than the absence of a licensing commitment.